 Your first look is an amazing part of your wedding day!
 If you aren’t sure about this tradition, the next few pages will explain why it would be a romantic addition to your wedding day celebration that not only adds to the experience but also reduces stress.
 Please know that I would never want any of my couples to feel pressured to go with this option.
 However, I do want to make sure that I share all of the benefits of a first look because there is a reason so many of my couples do it and LOVE it!

 I confess my deep love for “First Looks” numerous times during wedding consultations.
 There is a reason for this.
 They’re AWESOME.
 However, not everyone is aware of how awesome they are because they get caught up in how “non-traditional” it is and they immediately write it off.
 I can talk about those brides because I was almost one of them.
 I wanted a REACTION….
 I wanted Cody to be so surprised and overcome with joy when I walked down the aisle that he bawled at the first sight of me!
 Isn’t that EVERY girl’s dream?
 Who doesn’t want that reaction?
 Luckily, I was able to have the best of both worlds because Cody and I decided to share an intimate “First Look” moment on our wedding day AND he still LOVED IT when I came down the aisle.
-He still had THAT LOOK on his face that in this moment, I was finally his and everyone who was watching him saw it in his eyes!!
+He still had THAT LOOK on his face that at this moment, I was finally his and everyone who was watching him saw it in his eyes!!
 YESSS!!
 I felt like a million bucks.
 Walking down the aisle on my wedding day was a moment that I will treasure for a lifetime!!

 After experiencing my own wedding and shooting over 100 others….
 I’ve come to this conclusion.
 Some brides love “traditions”…. but what a bride REALLY wants when it comes to her groom seeing her for the first time is a REACTION.
 Those who are not interested in a First Look usually think that by seeing each other beforehand, they will lose part of that reaction.
 They also assume that it will not be as emotional or as intimate as it would be if they were coming down the aisle.
 What I have found (this is starting to sound like a research paper!) is so ironic!
 Everyone knows that wedding days are a bit stressful for the bride and groom.